Kajotte-studio/Kajotte-studio/README.md

 </div>

-# Kajotte Studio | Digital Arts, Education & Technical Minimalism
+# Kajotte Studio | Digital arts, education & technical minimalism

 A professional hub dedicated to minimalist web architecture, Python-based automation, and technical education.
 Kajotte Studio operates on the principle of "Pure Code," prioritizing efficiency, clarity, and the sharing of digital knowledge.

 ---

-## &#8505;&#65039; Digital Education & Mission
+## &#8505;&#65039; Digital education & mission
 The project is committed to enhancing the digital space by providing educational resources and transparent technical solutions.

-### 🎓 Educational Focus:
+### 🎓 Educational focus:
-- **Programming Literacy:** Encouraging a deep understanding of Python through practical scripts and clear documentation.
+- **Programming literacy:** Encouraging a deep understanding of Python through practical scripts and clear documentation.
-- **Architectural Awareness:** Teaching the value of pure HTML/CSS as a sustainable, high-performance alternative to bloated CMS systems.
+- **Architectural awareness:** Teaching the value of pure HTML/CSS as a sustainable, high-performance alternative to bloated CMS systems.
-- **Digital Best Practices:** Promoting the implementation of security standards like Content Security Policy (CSP) and efficient asset management.
+- **Digital best practices:** Promoting the implementation of security standards like Content Security Policy (CSP) and efficient asset management.
-- **Knowledge Sharing:** Bridging the gap between complex automation and user-friendly digital experiences.
+- **Knowledge sharing:** Bridging the gap between complex automation and user-friendly digital experiences.

 ---